zeroluck/docs/sources/articles/oxray.md

 # oxRay

-LifeRay OpenID Connect plugin to authenticate users using Gluu IdP.
+[LifeRay][liferay] OpenID Connect plugin to authenticate users using Gluu IdP.
 [TOC]

 ## Overview

-The oxAuth LifeRay plugin is used to authenticate and auto-log users from Gluu Server into LifeRay with the same credentials.
+The oxAuth LifeRay plugin is used to authenticate and auto-log users from Gluu Server into [LifeRay][liferay] with the same credentials.
 It is built on top of oxAuth, the OpenID Connect provider by Gluu.

 The oxAuth plugin intercepts any attempt to login from anywhere in the LifeRay and redirects the request and the user to an oxAuth server where